The Warwick Research In Nursing is based in the Division of Health Sciences, Warwick Medical School at the University of Warwick.

 Prof Kate Seers - research interests include pain and its management, evidence based health care and knowledge translation and complex interventions.
 Her research in these areas has used quantitative and qualitative systematic reviews, randomised controlled trials, qualitative methodologies and often use mixed methods.

-Dr Sophie Staniszewska - leads the Patient and Public Involvement (PPI) and Patient Experiences Programme and led a systematic review of the impact of patient and public involvement on health and social care research.
-Currently working with EQUATOR to develop the first international guidance to enhance the quality of PPI reporting.
-Also led the POPPY Project which examined parents experiences of having a pre-term baby (www.poppy-project.org.uk).
+Prof Sophie Staniszewska - leads the Patient and Public Involvement (PPI) and Patient Experiences Programme and led a systematic review of the impact of patient and public involvement on health and social care research.

 Applications from potential PhD students wishing to work in these areas are welcome.